HectorVilas/minesweeper/README.md

 At this point the game can be played.
 You reveal a mine, you lose; you reveal all the empty tiles, you win.
 Now I can start working in the interface!
 As in the previous project, I want to add sliders for board width/height and number of mines (without letting the player put more mines than tiles).

 > the game have some important performance impact.
 Just moving the cursor over the tiles will make the CPU usage go up to 10%.
 Maybe it's because I'm using a lot of divs.
-Canvas may be the solution, but making simple games that way would be a totally different experience and I should learn a lot of new stuff to make the same I can do with divs.
-Maybe in the future.